yellowanthq/yellowant-dotnet-app/README.md

 ### Controller
 There are 4 controller functions Integrate, NewIntegration, Oauthredirect, and API.

-#### API
+#### Integrate
 When you start a server go to ```<ngrok-server>/userintegration/integrate```.
-If you are not signed up, this will redirect you to login.
+If you are not logged in/signed up, this will redirect you to login/signup page.
 This is handled by Integrate controller.

 #### NewIntegration
-Once on /userintegration/integrate, click on 'Link Button'.
+Once on ```/userintegration/integrate```, click on 'Link Button'.
 This will redirect you to /userintegration/newintegration.
 In this controller, a user `state` is created and redirect link to yellowant is constructed using state and clientID.

 #### Oauthredirect
 If user approves request, YellowAnt will redirect you to 'redirect url' you have mentioned in application dashboard.
 This controller handles this redirected request.
-Request comes with `state` you created in 'NewIntegration' and 'token'.
-You use these and complete OAuth cycle to get secret token form YellowAnt
+Request comes with `state` you created in 'NewIntegration' and a 'token'.
+You use these and complete OAuth cycle to get secret token form YellowAnt.

 #### API
 When user enters command in Slack/YellowAnt, that request is sent to 'API url' you mentioned in YellowAnt application dashboard.